 Liaise with other UNFCCC constituencies and relevant stakeholder groups, where appropriate, in order to share information, identify opportunities for collaboration, and strengthen alignment of advocacy messages.

 Establish efficient methods of collaboration, such as shared document folders or Whatsapp groups, when needed.

+Establish continuous collaboration mechanisms, such as convening regular meetings to prepare submissions, soliciting initial group input to inform draft development, and setting fixed input windows (ideally 1-2 weeks).

 V. RELATIONSHIP WITH THE STEERING COMMITTEE